If beautiful hair is a woman's crown of

-conditions they can face.
-As a woman, if you suffer of hair loss or thinning,
+As a woman, if you suffer from thinning

-you are probably feeling right now a lot of stress.
+or hair loss, you are probably feeling a lot of stress right now.
+But, it is

 There are different causes of hair loss in women, but it usually begins after menopause, although it may start earlier.

-The main cause of female hair loss is androgenetic alopecia, according to healthline.com.
-In reality, this condition is the result of metabolic and hormonal changes, and these changes can thin your hair.
+According to healthline.com the main cause of female hair loss is androgenetic alopecia.
+This condition is really the result of metabolic and hormonal changes, and these changes can cause the thinning of your hair.

 Here you'll see the list of female hair